UPDATE: In 2020, the rules and steps related to applying for Medicaid will remain the same.

-What are the Medicaid application guidelines in relation to a patient’s finances?
-To obtain Medicaid benefits eligibility, you must meet the income requirements.
+In order to meet Medicaid benefits eligibility, you must meet the income requirements.
 The income required to abide by Medicaid eligibility requirements in Illinois is based on both the number of members in an applicant’s household and the total income.
-This is standard in every state within the nation that offers the Medicaid assistance program.
+This is standard in every state that offers the Medicaid assistance program.

 - 3 members: $27,821